Lie to Me: Production

 Samuel Baum was the original showrunner and head writer on Lie to Me.
 Brian Grazer, David Nevins, and Steven Maeda were executive producers.
 Katherine Pope, former president of NBC Universal's TV studio, signed on as a consulting producer, working on the final four episodes of the first season.
 Shawn Ryan, creator of The Shield and The Unit, took over as show runner for the second season.

-Lightman Group offices use the Walter E. Washington Convention Center at 801 Mt Vernon Place NW, Washington DC 20001.
+Lightman Group offices use the Walter E. Washington Convention Center at 801 Mt Vernon Place NW, Washington, D.C.
+20001.

-The show's theme song, Brand New Day, was performed by Ryan Star.
+The show's theme song, "Brand New Day", was performed by Ryan Star.